Want to test your child's vocabulary? Here are 20 must know words that your child should know in Year 7.

 Adjective: Experiencing something by reading, watching, or listening about the actions of others rather than attempting them oneself.

 Gillian took a vicarious pleasure out of her daughter’s school achievements that was unhealthy.

 Join the Matrix Vocabulary Club!
-Each week we’ll send you a set of five words from past Year 7 NAPLAN exams.
-We’ll give you the definitions of each word and one or two examples of how to use it.
-Now you can test your child on what they mean, how to spell them, and how to use them!
+Each week we’ll send you a set of five words from past Year 7 NAPLAN exams so you can test your child on what they mean, how to spell them, and how to use them!